Acupuncture for Dogs and Cats in Centennial, CO

-In 2009, Dr. Leenerts obtained certification in veterinary acupuncture and has been offering this valuable service to pets in Centennial and surrounding areas ever since.
-Pet acupuncture is a complementary alternative to traditional medicine that provides pain relief and healing without the need for sedation or invasive surgery.
+In 2009, Dr. Leenerts obtained certification in acupuncture for dogs and cats and has been offering this valuable service to pets in Centennial and surrounding areas ever since.
+Pet acupuncture is a complementary alternative to traditional medicine that provides pain relief and healing without the need for sedation or invasive surgeries.
 While it might raise eyebrows and provoke skepticism, this technique has proven successful in treating a wide variety of disorders.
+Call us at (303) 850-9393 to learn more today.

 Is it Safe?